JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-11-24-contrasting-text-and-icons-over-background.md

 ### Color luminance

 We are considering a `ColorInt` dark when the "luminance" is lower than `0.5`.
 That's not just an arbitrary number.
-Let's learn what "color luminance" means first so we can understand the picked threshold.
+Let's learn what "color luminance" means first, so we can understand the picked threshold.

 > Luminance is a measure to describe the perceived brightness of a color.